A healthy stock, bone broth contains nutrients like calcium. But nutritional value depends on factors like how it’s prepared and which bones you use.

-People are drinking it to lose weight, improve their skin and nourish their joints.
+Some people are drinking it to lose weight, improve their skin, and nourish their joints.

 This article takes a detailed look at bone broth and its health benefits.

-Bone broth is a highly nutritious stock made by simmering animal bones and connective tissue.
+Bone broth is a highly nutritious stock that can be made by simmering animal bones and connective tissue.

-Bone broth has recently become a trendy beverage among the health conscious.
-In fact, many people swear by drinking a cup a day.
+Bone broth has been getting a lot of buzz for the last few years among the health conscious.
+In fact, there are people who swear by drinking a cup each day.

-Bottom Line: Bone broth is made simmering animal bones and connective tissue.
-The resulting nutrient-dense liquid is used for soups, sauces and health drinks.
+Bone broth is made by simmering animal bones and connective tissue.
+The resulting nutrient-dense liquid is used for soups, sauces, and health drinks.

 The nutrient content of bone broth depends on the ingredients and their quality:

-- Bone: The bone itself yields minerals like calcium and phosphorus.
-Sodium, magnesium, potassium, sulfur and silicon are also present.
+- Bone.
+The bone itself yields minerals like calcium and phosphorus.
+Sodium, magnesium, and potassium may also be present.

-Bottom Line: Bone broth contains many important vitamins and minerals, some of which are lacking in the Western diet.
+Bone broth contains many vitamins and minerals, which can be an important part of your diet.

 Making bone broth is easy, and many people don’t even use a recipe.

-All you really need is bones, vinegar, water and a pot.
+All you really need are bones, vinegar, water, and a pot.

-- Put bones and vegetables in a big, stainless steel pot.
+- Put bones and any vegetables into a large stock pot.

-- Pour water into the pot so it covers the contents.
-Add the vinegar, and then raise the temperature to bring to a boil.
+- Pour water into pot so it covers bones and vegetables.
+Add vinegar, then bring to a boil over high heat.

-- Reduce heat, add salt and pepper, and then let simmer for 4–24 hours (the longer it simmers, the tastier and more nutrient-dense it will be).
+- Reduce heat, add salt and pepper, and let simmer 4–24 hours.
+The longer it simmers, the tastier and more nutrient dense it will be.

-- Allow the broth to cool, and then strain the solids out.
+- Allow broth to cool, then strain out the solids.
 Now it’s ready.

-After it is done, you can store the broth in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 3 months.
+After it’s done, you can store the broth in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.

-Instead of a pot, you may also want to use a pressure cooker, slow cooker or Crock-Pot.
-I personally use a Crock-Pot to make my bone broth, and it cooks while I sleep.
+Instead of a pot, you may want to use a pressure cooker, slow cooker, or Crockpot.

 Bone broth is high in many different nutrients, which may provide some impressive health benefits.

-Keep in mind that no studies have looked at the benefits of bone broth directly, but we can make some educated guesses based on the nutrients contained in it.
+Keep in mind that there aren’t any scientific studies that have looked at the benefits of bone broth directly.

-- Anti-inflammatory: The glycine in bone broth may have some anti-inflammatory and antioxidant effects (1, 2).
+- Anti-inflammatory effects.
+The glycine in bone broth may have some anti-inflammatory and antioxidant effects (

-- Weight Loss: Bone broth is usually very low in calories, but can still help you feel full.
-This may be due to its gelatin content, which can promote satiety (3, 4).
+- Weight management.
+Bone broth is usually very low in calories but can still help you feel full.
+This may be due to its gelatin content, which can promote satiety, or fullness (

-- Joint Health: Glucosamine and chondroitin, found in the broth, have been shown to improve joint health and reduce symptoms of osteoarthritis (5, 6, 7).
+- Joint health.
+Glucosamine and chondroitin, found in the broth, may help to improve joint health and reduce symptoms of osteoarthritis (

-- Bone Health: Bone broth contains many nutrients that are important for bone health, including calcium, magnesium and phosphorus.
+- Bone health.
+Bone broth contains nutrients that are important for bone health, such as calcium.

-- Sleep and Brain Function: Glycine taken before bed has been shown to improve sleep and brain function (8, 9, 10).
+- Sleep and brain function.
+Glycine has been shown to help improve sleep (

-Bottom Line: Bone broth contains a number of healthy and beneficial nutrients.
-It may have anti-inflammatory effects, help with weight loss, improve bone and joint health, and improve sleep quality and brain function.
+Bone broth contains a number of healthy and beneficial nutrients.
+It may have anti-inflammatory effects, can help improve bone and joint health, and may improve sleep quality.

 Here are answers to the most commonly asked questions about bone broth.

-The best thing is that bones are cheap, and often even free.
-Many butchers are happy to give the animal scraps to you instead of throwing them away.
+The best thing is that bones are cheap and sometimes free.
+You may be able to find butchers who will give them to you at no cost instead of throwing them away.

-- Length of time the broth cooks for.
+- the length of time the broth cooks for

-Bone broth is high in many nutrients, some of which have powerful health benefits and are generally lacking in the diet.
+Bone broth is high in many nutrients, some of which have health benefits.

-However, there is currently a major lack of direct research on bone broth.
-Given its increasing popularity, that is likely to change in the near future.
+However, there’s currently a major lack of direct research on bone broth.